compbiocore/refchef/docs/usage.md

 ## **Overview**
-RefChef is a reference management tool that helps make your sequencing projects and analyses reproducible.
-You can use it to document the provenance of reference sequences downloaded from public databases, as well as their associated indices and annotations.
-It is a flexible workflow that could also be used to internally track the progress through different versions of draft assemblies.
+RefChef is a reference management system that includes additional tools to record the provenance of reference sequences, indices, and annotations.
+It was created to enable reproducible research.
 RefChef will:

 1. Document the exact steps undertaken in the retrieval and processing of genomic references
 2. Maintain the associated metadata